 We had the pleasure of sitting down with Steve to get to know a little bit more about him and the business.
 Between the co-owner (and brothers) Steve and Jeff Mitton, they’ve got over 50 years of shared knowledge in the hospitality industry.
 It’s no wonder Mittz Kitchen is a go-to for so many Kamloopsians!

 As a business owner, employer and someone in the hospitality industry, being a people person is crucial to the industry.
 If you have ever met Steve, you know that he fits this pressing persona perfectly.

-Along with tasty food, this full serve restaurant carries a variety of local brews and wines – hence their slogan, “a place for grub and grapes” – the grapes are served the way grapes are served best – fermented (they also have beer for all the Hopp lovers).
+Along with tasty food, this full-serve restaurant carries a variety of local brews and wines – hence their slogan, “a place for grub and grapes” – the grapes are served the way grapes are served best – fermented (they also have a beer for all the Hopp lovers).

 “On tap we ALWAYS have Red Collar and Iron Road breweries as well as all the wineries; Privato, Harpers Trail, Fort Berens, Monte Creek.
 We carry all the local wineries and all the local breweries.
 And soon, when the next two breweries open we will probably look at adding them on as well”, explains Steve.

 Steve added that he wouldn’t consider moving the establishment, saying “I like it (downtown) because it is the central hub.
 It is close to the businesses for lunch hour.
 We get lots of doctors, lawyers and other business people in here”.
 While gesturing to customers at the other end of the restaurant, Steve explained: “there are actually a couple of lawyers over there.”

 Mittz Kitchen is a popular choice amongst almost any crowd, attracting business folk, university students and date-night goers of all ages!